310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 To me, you are all precious treasures that I never, ever once expected to have in my life.
 {% endbubble %}

 ## Chapter 5

 {% img /img/es/eventstory/cometshow/ep5.jpg %}

 {% bubble Midori smile %}
-… I ended up preaching a bit.
+…I ended up preaching a bit.
 That's embarrassing… I don’t wanna keep our guests waiting, so let’s get rid of all the unnecessary stuff and start the show.

 *Ryuseitai’s* show, made just for us.
 {% endbubble %}